 We look for signs of insulation throughout the house.
 We note the type and the approximate R-value.
 Typically most heat loss is through the attic.
 We enter the attic, if possible, to determine its approximate R-Value.
 Suggestions may be offered to improve the homes’ energy efficiency.

 We inspect all accessible plumbing to look for leaks, poor connections, improper support, damage, and venting issues.
 The water pressure as well as size and type of water entrance are also noted.

 8. The Interior:

 Inside the house, all of the walls and ceilings will be carefully evaluated for cracks or other problems.
 The doors and windows will be scrutinized for any problems with fit or function and air leakage.
 Basements and crawlspaces are inspected for signs of water infiltration.

 At the end of the inspection, the inspector will give a verbal report of the major deficiencies seen in the house.
 Shortly after a carefully written report will be sent as a PDF to the buyers email address.
 For those still wishing to have a hard copy with the reference manual instead of the PDF version please make the request at the time of the booking.
 One advantage of the reference manual report is that very often it can be given to the buyers at the end of the inspection the very same day which can give the buyer the maximum amount of time before the closing date to make their decision.
 The detailed reference manual has information on nearly all the components of a home not just the components with issues found at the time of the inspection.
 The manual is intended to help the purchaser to get a better understanding of their new home and help to maintain the structure correctly.
 The disadvantage of this report is that it is a hard copy and the buyer must scan the eleven page report if he or she wishes to store the report pages on a computer.

 Every house has yearly maintenance costs attached to them.
-The CMHC suggests that 1-1.5% of the value of your home and a 3% repair costs at the time of purchase is common.
+The typical average is 1-1.5% of the value of your home and a 3% repair costs at the time of purchase is common.